oracle-livelabs/developer/dev-ai-app-dev-hightech/local-tenancy/local-tenancy.md

     ![Create Policy](./images/create-policy.png " ")

 OCI Generative AI is a fully managed service available via API to seamlessly integrate language models into a wide range of use cases, including writing assistance, summarization, analysis, and chat.
-You can quickly integrate OCI Generative AI with Autonomous Database to apply AI models to your data.
+You can quickly integrate OCI Generative AI with Autonomous AI Database to apply AI models to your data.

 15. Make sure you are in the US Midwest(Chicago) region: